lawik/beambloggers/README.md

 # Webring

+The Beam Bloggers webring is a collection of people and small companies blogging about Elixir, Erlang and other topics around the BEAM ecosystem.
+You find the site at [beambloggers.com](https://beambloggers.com).

 ## What is a Webring

 Webrings are an old school web thing that is having a small resurgence these days.
 The idea is that a bunch of sites with related subject matter join a (circular) list and they all include a small element to send traffic to the other parts of the Webring.
 Recently famed is the [Weird Wide Webring](https://weirdwidewebring.net/) that gathers interesting, odd and quirky sites.
 We'll be the next semi-medium-sized thing.